stpica/Personal-Website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Ph.D. candidate in the [Boston University Economics Department](http://www.bu.edu/econ/).
+II am a Ph.D. candidate in the [Boston University Economics Department](http://www.bu.edu/econ/).

 My research focuses on the interaction between monetary policy and the housing market.
 I am also interested in uncovering the effects of central banks’ communications on the macroeconomy using text analysis.